riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 The definition of the two methods we've exposed are at the top of the file.

 `createTask` inserts a task to the database.
 It takes an optional parameter which can be used to set the specific attributes on a task.
 The `_.merge({}, getDefaultTask(), taskAttributes);` line merges any passed in attributes with the defaultTask we create via the `getDefaultTask` function.
-With no attributes the created task would have text of 'Task text' and a created at value of the current date.
+With no attributes the created task would have `text` of 'Task text' and a `createdAt` value of the current date.
 We could change the text for example, via a call such as:

 <div class="no-select-button">
 {% highlight JavaScript %}